 On her three-year-old debut, she registered a first black type success in the Gr.3 Salsabil Stakes, swooping late and entering the frame for The Oaks at Epsom.

 “I thought she would run a big race and she did,” said trainer Dermot Weld said.
 “It was a very true-run Group race and they went a real good gallop for a mile-and-a-quarter.
 Chris [Hayes - jockey] took his time on her.
 He planned to sit a little bit closer, but the pace they were going he waited.
 I loved the way she attacked the hill and saw her race out well.
 Better ground will suit her better.
 It is a lovely family, a good, tough family and I think she will get a mile-and-a-half.
 She is a Group 1 filly and there's lots to look forward to.
-She is in both [the Oaks and Irish Oaks] and we will review it and see.
-We will see how she progresses during the week and make a decision in two weeks' time.”
+She is in both [the Oaks and Irish Oaks] and we will review it and see.”

 By Gr.1 winning sprinter Blue Point out of Kerasona, a five-furlong Listed winning daughter of Oasis Dream, Keran boasts a pedigree designed for speed.